 - Now click on the new build > Select Language > Select Edition.

-- Now select the “Download and convert to ISO” opinion and then create a download package.
+- Select the “Download and convert to ISO” opinion and create a download package.

 - After that, you create a bootable drive.